Avaiga/taipy/gui/extension-index.md

 ### Messaging

-In order for the frontend to notify the backend of a change or query data, an `Action` must be created (using the `create*Action()` functions) and dispatched to the React
+In order for the front-end to notify the backend of a change or query data, an `Action` must be created (using the `create*Action()` functions) and dispatched to the React
 context: